tarathep/automation-test-course/README.md

-# automation-test-course ATDD with Robot Framework
+# Automation Test Course ATDD with Robot Framework
 Robot Framework is a generic open source automation framework.
 It can be used for test automation and robotic process automation
 ## Slide